ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 ### Testing Different Python Versions with tox

-hammer is supposed to work with Python 3.9+, so we run its unit tests on all supported Python versions using `tox` and `pyenv`.
+Hammer is supposed to work with Python 3.9+, so we run its unit tests on all supported Python versions using `tox` and `pyenv`.

 1. [Install `pyenv`](https://github.com/pyenv/pyenv-installer)